-Explain what will happen next and that the person will be involved as appropriate
+• Explain what will happen next and that the person will be involved as appropriate

-3. Action by the DSL, Head of Site (or Deputy Safeguarding Lead in their absence)
+3. Action by the relevant DSL (or Deputy Safeguarding Lead in their absence)

 Following any information raising concern at Ridgeway site the senior designated person will contact the Hospital DSL team, please see appendix I.